 In amongst the Sanderling were a couple of Dunlin, probably glad of the rest after keeping up with their turbo-charged brethren, but much harder to get clear shots of without the former getting in the way.

 Eventually, with knees screaming and fingers frozen, I just had to pull myself away leaving the birds to their hopefully undisturbed rest.
-With the weather that was to come they were certainly going to need it.
+With the forecast weather looming they were certainly going to need it.